 5:30pm to 7:00pm

 Meet at National Theatre - 1321 Pennsylvania Ave NW, Washington, DC

-Join NPR senior arts critic Bob Mondello for an evening outing among the landmarks of downtown Washington.
+Join Cultural Tourism DC and NPR senior arts critic Bob Mondello for an evening outing among the landmarks of downtown Washington.
 We’ll gather at National Theatre for introductions, then meander through the city’s core, talking along the way about playhouses where local and national theatre history has been made.
-Count on surprising and maybe even scandalous stories from one of DC’s most beloved cultural commentators; The other stop on the tour is Ford’s Theatre (naturally).
+Count on surprising and maybe even scandalous stories from one of DC’s most beloved cultural commentators.
+The other stop on the tour is Ford’s Theatre (naturally).

 ShowTunes & Cocktails: Special Theatre Week Edition

 Beacon Bar & Grill - 1615 Rhode Island Avenue NW, Washington, DC